Artem9999999999999999999999/AbScan/README.md

 ## Example input csv file

-Sample files are stored in the /File examples folder
+Sample files are stored in the file_examples/ folder

 ### 1. Example csv file with chain: